Awareness Intensive

 An invitation to return to what’s real — awake, alive, and deeply here.

-The Awareness Intensive is an invitation into that silence.
+The Awareness Intensive is a container for that looking.

 The Process